 Practice Areas: Quantitative and Qualitative research; Rural Development; Digital Financial Services; Health Financing

 Education: MPA in Development Practice, Columbia University, BA University of Wisconsin

 Danielle Sobol is the Vice President of BOP Analytics and Insights.
 She runs EA’s Mobile Data Unit, is the resident statistics wizard, and has fine-tuned our end-to-end field execution for seamlessness and efficiency.
 Danielle has 15 years of experience in various research disciplines, and has been working with EA Consultants since 2012.
 At EA she leads quantitative field studies of low-income financial service users throughout Africa, Asia and the United States, and utilizes combinations of qualitative and quantitative insights to make smart recommendations for policymakers and financial service providers looking to positively impact their communities.

-Practice Areas: Program Management, Financial Inclusion, Rural Development, Quantitative and Qualitative Research, Environmental Regulation.
+Practice Areas: Program Management, Financial Inclusion, Inclusive Insurance, Rural Development, Quantitative and Qualitative Research

 Education: MIA, School of International and Public Affairs at Columbia University;

 BA, Economics and Business Administration, Universidad de los Andes, Colombia

 Maria Luisa is a program management and field research specialist with strong program management and client management skills.
 She has experience improving the distribution and quality of financial services in rural and low income communities with international organizations and private financial services providers.
 She has also worked with a Colombian e-commerce platform to expand marketing opportunities for artisans and small businesses.